Marz-0/Networks-and-System-Security/README.md

 This helped me understand how security tools interact with the OS environment and highlighted the importance of handling execution failures gracefully.

-### No HTML Report Generated

-Because Wapiti was unable to execute, no vulnerability report was produced.
-This initially caused my report-viewer script to fail silently.
-To address this, I improved my script so it

-    - Detects when no scan has occurred
-    - Provides meaningful feedback instead of failing
-    - Supports both single-file reports (.html) and report folders created by newer Wapiti versions

-This reinforced the need for defensive programming when automating security tooling.

 ## Alignment with Assessment Criteria